gulla0/ai-tweet-generator/README.md

 4. Generated tweets are stored in the local file system
 5. Frontend fetches and displays the generated tweets
 6. User can edit, send, or delete tweets as needed
+7. If X credentials are valid, tweets can be posted directly to X
-7. State changes are persisted to the backend
+8. State changes are persisted to the backend

 ## Customizing the Tweet Generation